lleuad0/android-oreo-developer-course/README.md

-# android-oreo-developer-course
-A repository storing the projects made for "The Complete Android Oreo Developer Course" on Udemy.
+# Android Oreo Developer Course
+## Notes App
+An app that allows creating, editing and deleting text notes.
+The notes are stored in a database.